ugmurthy/jobs/README.md

 # Edit .env with your configuration

 # Start Redis (if not already running)
+pnpm run redis-start
+# or
 npm run redis-start

 # Build the TypeScript code
+pnpm run build
+# or
 npm run build

 # Start the server
+pnpm start
+# or
 npm start
 ```